SAP-samples/teched2025-IN160/exercises/ex1/README.md

 <br>![](/exercises/ex1/images/1_6.png)

-Now you successfully created a webhook - once you have finalized the Process in exercise 3, a message will in the queue will be send to SAP Build Process Automation.
+Now you successfully created a webhook and send the event to SAP Build Process Automation.
+In exercise 3 you will create a Process which is triggered by this event.

 # Summary